As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 7 Simple Ideas: What to Put on Rocks to Make Them Look Wet

 You can find plenty of fossils and relics of the past in South Carolina, such as megalodon teeth, arrowheads, dinosaur fossils, mammoth fossils, and more.

-Some of the most popular locations to find them include Cooper River, Berkeley County, Martin-Marietta limestone quarries, Myrtle Beach, Edisto Beach, Hunting Island Beach, or the Donoho Creek Formations.
+Some of the most popular locations to find them include Cooper River, Berkeley County, Martin-Marietta limestone quarries, Myrtle Beach, Edisto Beach, Hunting Island Beach, and the Donoho Creek Formations.

 South Carolina’s Beaches: Sea Glass & Shark Teeth

-The best places to find shark teeth and sea glass include Myrtle Beach State Park, Huntington Beach State Park, Pawleys Island, or Bull Island, among others.
+The best places to find shark teeth and sea glass include Myrtle Beach State Park, Huntington Beach State Park, Pawleys Island, and Bull Island, among others.

 The best period to find these specimens is when the tourist season is not all that hot.
 Some places require you to pay a small fee if you want to go out collecting things, so it is always best to call ahead of time and ask about the rules.

 TIP: Did you know that you can use beach sand as a tumbling grit?
 Yes, sand is a good alternative as a tumbling grit in some cases.
 Find out more about using sand as a tumbling grit in the article below:

 Can You Tumble Rocks with Sand?
 Everything You Need to Know

 Still did not find the answer to your answers about rockhounding in South Carolina?
 Find frequently asked questions in the section below: